vantorre/qsi3-aor-vantorre/TENNIS.md

 let p : point = 30;
 ```

 It looks good so far, but how do you model love?
 It's not really an integer.
 Still, both players start with love, so it's intuitive to try to model love as 0 ...It's a hack, but it works.
-But you illegal values are not unrepresentable :
+But your illegal values are not unrepresentable :

 ```Ocaml
 let p : point = 1000;